sampsyo/home/_drafts/mlccode.md

   A Gray code takes small changes in the value and turns them into small changes in the cells.
 We want this implication to go the other way around: small changes in the cells should lead to small changes in the corresponding values.
   A small change in a cell can still lead to an arbitrarily large change in the represented number.

-* Grasping at straws, we could try a *striping code* where the bits are interleaved: the first cell holds all the bits at positions that are zero mod $b$; the next cell gets the bits that are at 1 mod $b$, and so on.
+* Grasping at straws, we could try a *striping code* where the bits are interleaved: the first cell holds all the bits at positions that are zero mod $b$; the next cell gets all the bits at 1 mod $b$, and so on.
   For example, $e(0011) = \langle 01, 01 \rangle$.
   But clearly, a small error in one cell can still lead to a large error in the value.
-  For example, a single-level error can produce $\langle 10, 01 \rangle$ and
+  For example, a single-level error can produce $\langle 10, 01 \rangle$.
+  And
-  $d(\langle 10, 01 \rangle) = 1001$, which is an error of 6.
+  $d(\langle 10, 01 \rangle) = 1001$, which is a value-space error of 6.

 ### A Question